Players during National Anthem cartoon

 History of the Italian national anthem

-In the fall of 1847, a young man of just twenty years by the name of Goffredo Mameli put pen to paper and penned a stirring set of lyrics.
+In the fall of 1847, a young man of just twenty years named Goffredo Mameli put pen to paper and penned a stirring set of lyrics.
 Little did he know that it would become the Italian national anthem.
 His inspiration?
 None other than the rousing strains of La Marseillaise, that fiery call-to-arms of the French.

 But Mameli did not stop there.
-Rather than setting his words to music that already existed, he sent them off to fellow Genoese composer Michele Novaro, who set to work crafting a melody that would do justice to Mameli’s stirring words.
+Rather than setting his words to existing music, he sent them off to fellow Genoese composer Michele Novaro, who began crafting a melody that would do justice to Mameli’s stirring words.

 In later years, during the dark reign of Benito Mussolini, many songs were banned or discouraged for not fitting the fascist mold.
 But Il Canto degli Italiani was different.
-It was tolerated, and in time came to be seen as the official anthem of the land.
+The regime tolerated it.
+Eventually, Il Canto received the people’s recognition as the country’s official anthem.

-Still, the song endured beloved by Italians at home and abroad.
-And in 2017, after many long years, the Constitutional Affairs Committee of the Chamber of Deputies finally approved a bill that made Il Canto degli Italiani the official hymn of the Italian Republic.
+Still, the song continues to be beloved by Italians at home and abroad.
+In 2017, after many long years, the Constitutional Affairs Committee of the Chamber of Deputies finally approved a bill that made Il Canto degli Italiani the official hymn of the Italian Republic.

 Il Canto degli Italiani